Known case of thalassemia with recurrent blood transfusions. Old splenectomy due to trauma.

 Few small dense gallbladder stones.

 Right side double J stent, due to recent extracorporeal shock wave lithotripsy of previous right pelvicalyceal stones.

 In the case of secondary hemochromatosis, iron will be building up in both RES and non-RES tissues, which sometimes helps differentiate both forms radiologically.

 The bony changes in this patient are thought to be the effect of chronic severe anemia, and the presacral soft tissue is best explained by extramedullary hematopoiesis.

-This case would be a classic for a fellowship viva or long case, such as the FRCR 2b.
+This case would be a classic for a fellowship viva or long case, such as in the FRCR 2b exam.